duskcus/duskcus.github.io/views/laravel/setup.md

 }</code></pre></div>

 <h3>Step 7.
 Start host:</h3>
 <p>Commands to start server if you forgot.
-I recommend running it from the artisan serve path as I've had experienced caching bugs etc when anything else.</p>
+I recommend running it from the artisan serve path as I've experienced plenty of caching bugs etc when working with anything else.</p>
 <div class="codesnippet-wrapper">
   <div class="line-numbers">
 </div>